Preston Dock: Redevelopment

 In 1980 with the looming closure of the dock the Central Lancashire Development Corporation carried out a preliminary study, Preston Dock Redevelopment – Summary Report (1980), broadly proposing to redevelop over 380 acre of the former docklands for mixed use (similar to the suggestion proposed but rejected when the dock's closure was first announced in 1976).
 However, their study identified a number of major constraints including polluted water and contaminated land, inadequacy of flood defences, and lack of infrastructure which would result in high costs of clearance and reclamation.
 The study also identified that for any redevelopment to be successful, a partnership between the council and private enterprise, would be necessary, and that funding was available from Westminster in accordance with the Derelict Land Grants scheme.

 The proposed name for the redeveloped site would be "Riversway", as it was to be mostly built on land that was the original course of the river, and the council began inviting bids from national and local consortia to produce detailed proposals for the redevelopment.
 Due to the size of the project and the associated constraints, the process was protracted and it was not until 1985 that a plan was finally chosen, submitted by Holder Mathias (Architects) of London and the Balfour Beatty corporation.
-The plan proposed that the former norther quayside would be redeveloped for retail use, the southern quayside for residential use, and the basin would feature a public marina.
+The plan proposed that the former northern quayside would be redeveloped for retail use, the southern quayside for residential use, and the basin would feature a public marina.
 The area to the west of Riversway, tentatively referred to as "Riversway West", would be reserved for future commercial and light industrial use.
 The plan's general strategy was that the clearance, reclamation and infrastructure works would commence immediately to attract investment from the private sector to redevelop individual site.
 A condition of the proposal was that Balfour Beatty retained the development rights on the prime waterfront area north and east of the dock basin, in return for funding the road infrastructure project.

 The plan identified that the existing docklands railway along the north side of the basin occupied valuable development sites, and the railway would be diverted along the banks of the Ribble behind the dock's southern quay.
 This necessitated the construction of a 1,000 t swing bridge across the entrance to the lock which, to save money, had the railway tracks running down the centre of the roadway.
 Construction of the new infrastructure began in 1985 and generally proceeded from east to west, and continued until 1992.
 New roads were constructed, including: